Empirical Welfare Economics: The model

-A function $u:\Re^n_+\to\Re$ is \df{concave} if, for all $x,y\in \Re^n_+$ and $\la\in(0,1)$, and \df{quasiconcave} if, for all $x,y\in \Re^n_+$ and $\la\in(0,1)$, The function $u$ is \df{explicitly quasiconcave} if it is quasiconcave and, for all $x,y\in \Re^n_+$ and $\la\in(0,1)$, $u(x)\neq u(y)$ implies that Observe that explicit quasiconcavity is a behavioral property, meaning a property of the preference relation represented by $u$, and that it is weaker than concavity.
-Explicit quasiconcavity is only a minor strengthening of quasiconcavity; it is weaker than strict quasiconcavity ($u(\la x + (1-\la) y)> \min\{u(x),u(y) \}$ for all $\la\in (0,1)$), which corresponds to strict convexity of preferences.
-Strict quasiconcavity rules out that indifference curves contain any flat regions (i.e contain any line segments), but flat regions are consistent with explicit quasiconcavity, outside of some rather pathological examples.
+A function $u$ is \df{explicitly quasiconcave} if it is quasiconcave and, for all $x,y\in \Re^n_+$ and $\la\in(0,1)$, $u(x)\neq u(y)$ implies that Observe that explicit quasiconcavity of $u$ is a behavioral property, meaning a property of the preference relation represented by $u$; and that it is weaker than concavity.
+Indeed, explicit quasiconcavity is only a minor strengthening of quasiconcavity; it is weaker than strict quasiconcavity ($u(\la x + (1-\la) y)> \min\{u(x),u(y) \}$ for all $\la\in (0,1)$), which corresponds to strict convexity of preferences.
+Strict quasiconcavity rules out that indifference curves contain any flat regions (i.e contain any line segments), but flat regions are allowed by explicit quasiconcavity (some rather pathological examples with flat regions are ruled out).
 Perhaps explicit quasiconcavity is best known because it ensures that local maxima are global maxima, for which quasiconcavity alone does not suffice (see Theorem~192 in \cite{BorderOPtim}).

-\paragraph{Definitions from welfare economics.} An agent is defined through a preference relation on $\Re^m_+$, which we represent throughout by a utility function $u:\Re^m_+\to\Re$.
+\paragraph{Definitions from welfare economics.} An agent is defined through a preference relation on $\Re^m_+$, which we represent throughout by a utility function $u:\Re^m_+\to\Re$.\footnote{We restrict attention to continuous preference relations, but given that preferences are only constrained to rationalize a finite dataset, continuity is without loss of generality.} The elements of $\Re^m_+$ are called \df{consumption bundles}.
 Given a finite set of agents $N$, an \df{allocation} is a vector $\bar x=(\bar x_i)_{i\in N}\in\Re^{mN}_+$.\footnote{One should think of an allocation $\bar x$ as ``allocating'' the aggregate bundle $\sum_{i\in N} \bar x_i$ among the agents in $N$.} If each agent is endowed with a utility function $u_i$, an allocation $\bar y$ \df{Pareto dominates} the allocation $\bar x$ if $u_i(\bar y_i)\geq u_i(\bar x_i)$ for all $i$, with a strict inequality for at least one agent.
 An allocation $\bar x$ is \df{Pareto optimal} if there is no allocation satisfying that Pareto dominates it.